How can we help?

 IVF treatment with donor eggs.

-Normally the first step in the treatment pathway for a single male is to create embryos using your sperm and eggs provided from an egg donor.
-Once matched with an egg donor you can start the IVF process to create your embryos.
+Normally the first step in the treatment pathway for male couples is to create embryos using donor eggs and the sperm from either one or both of the intended parents.
+Once you have been matched with an egg donor you can start the IVF process to create your embryos.
 Having created your embryos these can remain cryopreserved (for up to 10 years) until you have found your surrogate for these to be returned back into.

 Finding a surrogate.

-Finding a surrogate and forming a partnership you feel comfortable with can be a long process.
-At Aria we are unable to help you find a surrogate however we can put you in contact with surrogacy agencies who will be able to assist you with this process.
+Finding a surrogate and forming a partnership you all feel comfortable with can be a long process.
+At Aria, we are unable to help you find a surrogate however we can put you in contact with surrogacy agencies who will be able to assist you with this process.

 My Surrogacy Journey